Moscow Covered Bridge: History

 The bridge was originally constructed in 1886 by Emmett L. Kennedy of the Kennedy family firm that was responsible for many of Indiana's covered bridges.
 The Moscow bridge came to be the defining characteristic of the small community of Moscow, even providing the theme of an annual community festival.
 It was a devastating loss to the community when on June 3, 2008, a tornado destroyed the bridge and dropped its remnants into the valley of the Big Flatrock River.
 A website was used to solicit donations for reconstruction.

 Local and state officials soon decided to rebuild the bridge.
 State prison inmates were used to retrieve salvageable material from the old bridge from the river bed for reuse.
-The Dan McCollum and Sons firm was hired to manage the reconstruction of the bridge which was dedicated and reopened in September 2010.
+The Dan Collom and Sons firm was hired to manage the reconstruction of the bridge which was dedicated and reopened in September 2010.

 Per the MoscowBridge.Com website, the reconstructed bridge "consists of over 40% timbers from the old bridge.
 The new bridge is built as a E. L. Kennedy designed and engineered bridge.
 It has the same look as the bridge destroyed June 3, 2008."